monopole/snt/basics/buildAServer.md

 webserver so it can be queried with HTTP clients you already have.

-The complexity in this server is contrived to facilate demonstration of k8s configuration, deployment and update mechanisms.

-To this end, the server serves a simple web page whose _configuration_ is influenced by both flags and shell env variables.
+The server serves a simple web page whose appearance is influenced by flags and shell env variables.

-Additionally, to demo rollouts and rollbacks, there will be multiple _versions_ of the binary that differ only in the value of a hard coded constant version number that appears on the served web page.
+Additionally, to demo rollouts and rollbacks, there will be multiple versions of the binary - the version will also appear on the served web page.

 <!-- @defineEnv -->